bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 Misuse of location-enabled accessories can occur when the owner’s device is not physically with the accessory.
 Thereby, the accessory SHOULD maintain a second internal state, denoted the near-owner state, which indicates if the accessory is connected to or nearby one or more of the owner’s devices.
 Near-owner state can take on two values, either near-owner mode or separated mode.
 Near-owner mode is denoted as the opposite of separated mode.

-{{table-location-enabled-payload}} details the requirements and recommendations for advertising the location-enabled payload based on the location-enabled state and separated state.
+{{table-location-enabled-state}} details the requirements and recommendations for the location-enabled state based on near-owner state and timeline of location availability.

 ~~~